ohtaekyun/yourblog/source/_posts/java_install.md

 title: 자바 설치 방법
 date: 2022/12/21 14:04:25
 categories:
-- Sports
-- football
-- baseball
+- Computer
-- lol
+- Java
 tags:
-- injury
+- Computer
-- Fight
+- Java
-- Shocking
+- install
 ---

 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).